jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 Remember that the intervals between all strings are the same (a perfect fourth), except the interval between strings 2-3 (the "third rail") is one semitone smaller (a major third).

-When interval shapes cross the "third rail" between strings 2-3, the *higher* pitched note is pushed *forward* by one fret (ex. when ascending).
+When interval shapes cross the "third rail" between strings 2-3, the *higher* pitched note is pushed *forward* by one fret.
 When descending, another way to think about it is that the *lower* pitched note is pushed *back* by one fret.

 {% include figure.html
     caption="Semitone and whole tone on neighboring strings."